Armenia Passport Photo Maker

 Armenian passports are issued by the Passport and Visa Department of the Police of the Republic of Armenia, the body most citizens still call OVIR.
 It operates territorial passport divisions across the country and coordinates with the migration service, whose online counter sits at migration.e-gov.am.
 The legal basis runs back to the Law on the Passport of a Citizen of the Republic of Armenia and the accompanying government regulations that fix document formats, including the 35×45 mm photograph.

-Diaspora Armenians usually deal with the network of embassies and consulates instead.
+Diaspora Armenians usually deal with the network of embassies and consulates instead, coordinated by the Ministry of Foreign Affairs.
 Whether you apply in Yerevan, in a regional (marz) division or abroad, the photo specification stays the same, which is why a single compliant file works for every channel.
 Diplomatic and service passports are handled through the Ministry of Foreign Affairs, but they follow the identical photo dimensions.

 How the Armenian passport application works